Cloud Spanner allows you to make schema updates with no downtime. You can update the schema of an existing database in several ways:

 Verify that all of the existing data in the database that you're changing meets the constraints that the schema update is imposing.
 Because the success of some types of schema updates depends on the data in the database and not just its current schema, a successful schema update of a test database does not guarantee a successful schema update of a production database.
 Here are some common examples:

 NOT NULLannotation to an existing column, check that the column does not contain any existing

 - If you're shortening the allowed length of a

 BYTEScolumn, check that all existing values in that column meet the desired length constraint.

 If you're writing to a column, table, or index that is undergoing a schema update, ensure that the values that you're writing meet the new constraints.

 If you're dropping a column, table, or index, make sure you are not still writing to or reading from it.

-Limit the number of schema updates in a 7-day period
+Limit the frequency of schema updates

 - For some relational database management systems, there are software packages that make a long series of upgrade and downgrade schema updates to the database on every production deployment.
 These types of processes are not recommended for Cloud Spanner.